zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-scripts/install-db19c-auto-root-scripts.md

     ```
     Do you want to continue (y - yes, n - no)? [n]: <copy>y</copy>
     ```
-7. Read the [deinstall_output.txt](https://docs.oracle.com/en/database/oracle/oracle-database/19/tutorial-install-oracle-database-with-automatic-root-scripts-execution/files/deinstall_output.txt) file to ensure that the software is uninstalled successfully.
+7. Review the [deinstall_output.txt](https://docs.oracle.com/en/database/oracle/oracle-database/19/tutorial-install-oracle-database-with-automatic-root-scripts-execution/files/deinstall_output.txt) file to ensure that the software is uninstalled successfully.

     ```
     Oracle Universal Installer cleanup was successful.